This post may contain affiliate links.

 Does Turkey Need to Be Rinsed?

 No, you do not need to rinse your turkey, unless you are rinsing off a wet brine.
-Rinsing the turkey has no benefits and can actually cause bacteria to spread to your sink and countertops.
+Otherwise, don’t rinse: it doesn’t make the turkey safer or tastier, and it can splash raw turkey juices around your sink and counter.

 Is It Better to Cook Turkey Covered or Uncovered?